 The best way to understand CBD and what it may do is to know what it is and what it definitely isn’t.

 CBD is one of the 113 cannabinoids found in the Cannabis sativa plant.
-The Cannabis sativaplant comes in various types.
+The Cannabis sativa plant comes in various types.
 One of the better-known ones is hemp.
 As of 2018, the hemp plant is legal to grow and sell throughout the United States.
 This was deemed federally legal by the Farm Bill.
-There are a lot of different reasons for this, but once of the biggest is that hemp has a lot of CBD and not as much tetrahydrocannabinol (THC).
+There are a lot of different reasons for this, but one of the biggest is that hemp has a lot of CBD and not as much tetrahydrocannabinol (THC).

 THC is the component of the Cannabis sativa plant that gives users a ‘high’ feeling or a type of inebriation.
 This component is not legal in all states.
 Some states have legalized it either for recreational or medicinal uses.
 CBD does not have the inebriating effect like THC.
 Hemp contains less than 0.3% of THC and is not enough to get users ‘high’.
 The common version of cannabis that has a lot of THC is marijuana.
 These two cannabinoids are often found together but can be separated from one another.
 CBD has been described to give holistic health benefits.

-Now that we have that covered, we need to ask, how can CBD help with pain?
+Now that we have that covered, we need to ask, does CBD for pain work?

-Does CBD have pain relief properties?
+Does CBD for pain work?
 It is quite possible More research on CBD needs to be done before we can say anything for sure, but a few studies can be looked at.
 First, there is one study that focused on how CBD may be able to help animals struggling with inflammation.
-Pet owners were asked to give their dogs with age-related inflammation daily doses of CBD and observe how their pet responded.
+Pet owners were asked to give their dogs with age-related inflammation daily doses of CBD and observe how their pets responded.
 The owners in their surveys reported that their dogs appeared to move better and with less pain.
 This suggests that CBD may be able to help reduce inflammation-caused pain.

-In this study CBD spray and a placebo were evaluated in 300 patients suffering from peripheral neuropathy.
-Those who were given a placebo did not get the same results of those who were given the CBD spray.
+In this study, CBD spray and a placebo were evaluated in 300 patients suffering from peripheral neuropathy.
+Those who were given a placebo did not get the same results as those who were given the CBD spray.
 The researchers found that those who were given the CBD slept and moved better and reported having less pain.

-Now that you know that managing discomfort may be a good use of CBD, perhaps you are wondering what other uses of CBD there are.
+Now that you know that CBD for pain is a possibility, perhaps you are wondering what other uses of CBD there are.
 We’ve listed a few of them here for you: